notwa/scipybiteopt/README.md

 # A python wrapper for biteopt #

 This package provides a scipy.optimize like API for the powerful global optimization algorithm biteopt.
+It is a fork of [another biteopt wrapper](https://github.com/leonidk/biteopt).

 ## Example usage ##